efrenmartinez/backups-posts/2021/en/01-mi-plan-de-estudio-para-2021.md

 - Angular v2.
 - VueJS.

-Still I find it productive to go back to basics.
-The fundamentals that I want to learn again.😎
+Still, I think go going to back to basics.
+This are topics that I want to learn again.😎

 1. Event loop.
 2. Asynchronism.
 3. Promises.
 4. API´s DOM.

-For that I want to finish the School of JavaScript (now yes 😆).
+For doing so, I want to finish the School of JavaScript(actually doing is this time 😆).

 [Escuela de JavaScript](https://platzi.com/escuela-javascript/)